florianstancioiu/algorithms/README.md

 ------- | -------
 Read all the algorithms  | :x:
 Solve at least one problem for each algorithm  | :x:
-Implement algorithms in python  | :x:
+Implement algorithms in Java  | :x:
 Solve 100 LeetCode algorithms  | :x:
 Solve 300 LeetCode algorithms  | :x:
 Solve all Codility lessons with 100% performance  | :x: